 Jump to:

-And this sponge cake is not an exception.
-The oil creates a truly sensational dessert with a soft and moist texture and unforgettable flavor.
+- Olive oil creates a truly sensational cake with a soft and moist texture and unforgettable flavor.

-More, this easy oil sponge cake recipe is the basis for many other recipes.
-For example, it is ideal if you want to make a layered cake.
+- This easy oil sponge cake recipe is a basic recipe; for example, it is ideal if you want to make a layered cake.

 Ingredients